Audi Brake Fluid Warning Light

 What does the Audi Brake Fluid Warning Light mean?

-Brake fluid is one of the most important fluids in your car.
+Brake fluid is one of the most essential fluids in your car.
 It helps to transfer the force from your foot on the brake pedal to the brakes themselves.
-If there’s not enough brake fluid in your system, your brakes won’t work properly.
+If your system lacks enough brake fluid, your brakes won't work correctly.

-The Audi Brake Fluid Warning Light is a reminder to check your brake fluid level and top it up if necessary.
-The light will come on when the system detects that the level of brake fluid is getting low.
+The Audi Brake Fluid Warning Light reminds you to check your brake fluid level and top it up if necessary.
+The light will come on when the system detects that the brake fluid level is getting low.

 See also: Audi A4 Dashboard Warning Light